bob-606/5.easa.fi/README.md

 ## 108. The "angle of attack" is the angle between...
-The "angle of attack" is the angle between...
 - the aircraft's longitudinal axis and the relative airflow.
 - the aircraft's longitudinal axis and the chord line.
 - ***the chord line and the relative airflow***